chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 1. **Equivalence.** Decisions are empowered to may be made by a few, but the flow of information is designed to elicit feedback from everyone affected by the decision.

-2. **Working within the group's "zone of tolerance".** It aims to find the option that is not necessarily preferred, but within everyone's zone of *safe enough to try.*
+2. **Working within the group's "range of tolerance".** It aims to find the option that is not necessarily preferred, but within everyone's range of *safe enough to try.*

 3. **Encourages objections.** Objections are critical to the group's formed understanding of where their tolerance is, and so are treated as valuable information, not something to be quashed or ignored.
 In fact, the process of consent is always opt-in.
 Silence is not assumed as consent and if there is silence, it is considered an objection.